Thinking about where you would like to ride?

 Middle Rasen or Kirkby to Hall Farm Park ~ 29 km (or 17km ).

 We start at 10am from Middle Rasen PO for a 29km ride or 10.25 am from Kirk House in Kirkby cum Osgodby for a shorter, 17 km, return ride.
 Starting from Middle Rasen, cycle north on Low Church Road, passing God’s Acre by Parrys Bridge.
 Then cycle out through the back of the village onto Sand Lane crossing Osgodby Top Road.
 At the Low Road turn left and through Osgodby, to meet up with others starting at 10.25 from Kirkby-cum-Osgodby.

 The route then goes west from Kirkby passing the moated manor house and the church at Kingerby.
 Continue until the “Gospel Tree” where we turn right for South Gullam.
 At the top of the rise we turn right again towards North Owersby, passing Kingerby Beck Meadow, an ssi on our right.

 At the Owersby crossroads we turn left to travel north through Thornton le Moor and on to South Kelsey where we turn right and east toward Moortown.
 We take a comfort break at the Hall Farm Park cafe / restaurant on our right and discuss April’s events over refreshments (phone 01652 678822 before arrival)

-Leaving the cafe continue on the same road but turn right at Gipsy Lane making a circuit onto Carter Lane until it rejoins the Owersby Road.
+Leaving the cafe continue east on the same road but turn right at Gipsy Lane making a circuit onto Carter Lane until it rejoins the Owersby Road.
+Ride back through North Owersby, South Owersby and on into Kirkby.
+Disperse from Kirkby or travel on to Middle Rasen, or your the own start point.